Asthmapolis/express-statsd/README.md

 with host set to `127.0.0.1` and port set to `8125`.
   - **requestKey** `String` - The key on the `req` object at which to grab the key for the statsd logs.
 Defaults to `req.statsdKey`.
+  - **sendStats** `function` - An optional functional defining the operation when interfacing with the statsD client.
+For instance, you may want to customize throttling.